-Incentives and rebates: Programs that may reduce the cost of the vehicle if the buyer meets certain criteria, like being a first-time buyer, a student, a veteran, etc. Ask if you qualify for any!
+Incentives: Programs that may reduce the cost of the vehicle if the buyer meets certain criteria, like being a first-time buyer, a student, a veteran, etc. Ask if you qualify for any!

 Invoice Price: This is the price that the manufacturer initially charges to the dealer.
 It includes in it the destination charge.
 However, the invoice price is not always the dealer's final cost, which may be affected by things like rebates and incentives.

 Loan term: The length of your loan, usually between three and six years.
 The shorter the loan, the less interest you pay but the higher the monthly payment, and vice versa.